 Priority #3 | Pick up the Pace

-Types of High Intensity Training
+Types of High-Intensity Training

-Once you’ve racked up the miles and are comfortable with running distance (10-15km for example) at a steady state, you might want to think about pushing your pace and introducing some HIT (High Intensity Training) and or HIIT (High Intensity Interval Training).
+Once you’ve racked up the miles and are comfortable with running distance (10-15km for example) at a steady-state, you might want to think about pushing your pace and introducing some HIT (High-Intensity Training) and or HIIT (High-Intensity Interval Training).

 For sports specific outcomes there is a real need for specificity.
-That is, keep the activity the same (in this case, running) but increase the intensity by manipulating either speed or resistance e.g. sprints, hills or sleds.
+That is, keep the activity the same (in this case, running) but increase the intensity by manipulating either speed or resistance e.g. sprints, hills or sledges.

 So how long and intense do the intervals need to be if your training for a marathon?
-The literature does suggest that there’s a sweet spot for maximal transferable gains, which seems to be just above anaerobic threshold (zone 4 or 80-90% of max heart rate).
-This is basically the intensity at which fatigue builds exponentially after a few minutes.
+The literature does suggest that there’s a sweet spot for maximal transferable gains, which seems to be just above the anaerobic threshold (zone 4 or 80-90% of max heart rate).
+This is the intensity at which fatigue builds exponentially after a few minutes.
 If you don’t know your anaerobic threshold we recommend using zone training calculator as an initial estimate.

-Intensity and duration recommendations really depend on your current fitness levels.
+Intensity and duration recommendations depend on your current fitness levels.
 But in general when training for an endurance event like the marathon, aim for relatively long intervals (4-8 minutes).

 Repeat these intervals 3-6 times.
-Start with a work to rest ratio of 1:2 (4-8min on 8-16min off) then progress to 1:1 (4-8min on 4-8min off) , then finally 1:0.5 (4-8min on 2-4min off).
+Start with a work to rest ratio of 1:2 (4-8min on 8-16min off) then progress to 1:1 (4-8min on 4-8min off), then finally 1:0.5 (4-8min on 2-4min off).

 Pre-Race Tempo Runs – A Finishing Touch

 About 8 weeks out from your marathon, just before your 1-2 week taper (gradual reduction in training volume), it may be beneficial to introduce 2-3 “tempo runs”.
-Also known as threshold runs, these are essentially the midpoint between steady state (aerobic system dominant) and HIT (anaerobic system dominant).
+Also known as threshold runs, these are essentially the midpoint between steady-state (aerobic system dominant) and HIT (anaerobic system dominant).
 The intensity is right at the point between the two energy systems (70-80% MHR, between HR Zones 3 & 4), known as “comfortably hard”.

 A few of these runs before your marathon will help add the finishing touches to your physical and mental preparation.
-An example for a marathon prep would be 15km at between half-marathon and marathon race pace, or (for added mileage) a 20km marathon pace run followed by 8km at between at between half marathon and marathon pace.
+An example for a marathon prep would be 15km at between half-marathon and marathon race pace, or (for added mileage) a 20km marathon pace run followed by 8km between the half marathon and marathon pace.
 Two of these within the final 6 weeks before your 1-2 week taper should be sufficient.

 Priority #4 | Finding the Balance

-For example we don’t want you sprinting down Regents Street at rush hour to get your extra two minutes of Zone 5 work!
+For example, we don’t want you sprinting down Regents Street at rush hour to get your extra two minutes of Zone 5 work!
 It also builds upon the first priority when it comes to volume.
 We’ve got to find ways of either increasing how much you’re doing or how hard you can push.